seattlerb/zentest/README.txt

 == FEATURES/PROBLEMS

 * Scans your ruby code and tests and generates missing methods for you.
-* Includes a very helpful filter for Test::Unit output called unit_diff.rb
+* Includes a very helpful filter for Test::Unit output called unit_diff.
+* Continually and intelligently test only those files you change with autotest.
 * Includes a LinuxJournal article on testing with ZenTest written by Pat Eyler.

 == SYNOPSYS